The tiniest of minis

 1/144 scale dollhouse furniture

 Micro minis are some of the most incredible miniature creations out there.
 It should therefore be no surprise that making your own micro minis is a goalpost you’ll typically find quite far along the journey of miniature making.
 And it’s not just dollhouses either.
-Check out our article about micro miniature dioramas for more minuscule inspiration.
+Head on over to my article about micro miniature dioramas for more minuscule inspiration.

 Or, perhaps you’re the kind of miniaturist that likes to build something from scratch instead.
-In that case, we’ve got you covered with our article about DIY miniature houses, which covers the whole process from idea to finish.
+In that case, I’ve got you covered with an article about DIY miniature houses, which covers the whole process from idea to finish.

-Speaking of finishing, we’re ready to wrap this up.
+Speaking of finishing, let’s wrap this one up.
 Thanks for reading!